-SYSTORY is an application (app) for smart phones and tablets.
+SYSTORY is an application (app) for Apple iPhones, iPads, Android phones and tablets, Windows PCs and Apple Mac computers.

 SYSTORY has two parts - an 'explore' function and an 'experiment' function.

 SYSTORY assists managers to understand and visualise the dynamics of coastal systems and assess the influence of alternative scenarios on system trajectories over time.